Skip to content

 Default conda environment

-You can use the default conda environment in the JupyterLab portal app by selecting Anaconda/3-5.0.0.1 or Anaconda3/2020.07 and leaving the 'Optional Conda Environment to be activated' field blank.
+You can use the default conda environment in the JupyterLab portal app.
+For example, on the FASTER (ACCESS) portal, you can select Anaconda3/2022.10 and leave the 'Optional Conda Environment to be activated' field blank.

-You can create your own JupyterLab conda environment using Anaconda for use on the HPRC portal but you must use one of the Anaconda versions that are on the JupyterLab HPRC portal webpage.
+You can create your own JupyterLab conda environment using Anaconda for use on the HPRC portal but you must use one of the Anaconda versions that are on the JupyterLab.
+You can find the available versions on the portals below.

 Notice that you will need to make sure you have enough available file quota (~30,000) since conda creates thousands of files.

-To to create an Anaconda conda environment called jupyterlab, do the following on the command line:
+To create an Anaconda (Here we use Anaconda3/2022.10 for example) conda environment called jupyterlab, do the following on the command line:

 module purge